 What is an Amylase Test?

-It's normal to have a tiny quantity of amylase in your blood and urine.
 However, having too much or too little might be a symptom of a pancreatic or salivary gland issue or another illness.

-What are the uses of the Amylase Test?
+What are the Uses of the Amylase Test?

-The primary function of tests for amylase in blood or urine is to identify pancreatic issues, such as pancreatitis, an inflammation of the pancreas.
-It is used to monitor chronic (long-term) pancreatitis.
+• The primary function of tests for amylase in blood or urine is to identify pancreatic issues, such as pancreatitis, an inflammation of the pancreas.

-Amylase levels increase and decrease in blood before they do in urine.
-Hence an amylase urine test can be performed concurrently with or after an amylase blood test.
+Hence, an amylase urine test can be performed concurrently with or after an amylase blood test.

-Other illnesses that may impact amylase levels, such as salivary gland issues and other digestive issues, may also be diagnosed or treated using one or both of the amylase tests.
+Other illnesses that may impact amylase levels, such as salivary gland and other digestive issues, may also be diagnosed or treated using one or both of the amylase tests.

-What is the need an amylase test?
+What is the need for an Amylase Test?

 If you exhibit signs of a pancreatic problem, your doctor may request a blood or urine test for amylase.
-The following symptoms may appear quickly or gradually:

-What happens during an amylase test?
+What happens during an Amylase Test?

 • Dry your hands after washing them with soap and water.